The amount of digital data is exploding.

 Solution: Use predictive analytics (and prescriptive analytics) to guide decision-making and allocate resources.
 Algorithms rule the day.
 Build advanced analytics into the DNA of the firm.

 Fourth, organizations fear automating activities might be inaccurate.

 Solution: face it, machines are better at managing data than humans and make far fewer mistakes.
-For instance, the US government decided to slow down development of a self-driving car after one had an accident.
-Humans have accidents everyday and auto accidents are a leading cause of death in young people.
+For instance, the US government decided to slow down the development of a self-driving car after one had an accident.
+Humans have accidents every day and auto accidents are a leading cause of death in young people.
 Maybe they’re not perfect, but machines outdo humans when it comes to performing routine calculations.

 Solutions for managing big data